 I was reading the Weltec Biopower Press Release, which follows below, and I also read the background note provided by their publicist.
-It explains how there are now lots of projects like the Anaerobic Digestion Plant described below, being built by Weltec BioPower and others, that are crucial to the UK’s plans to provide 15% of the nation’s energy demand, from renewable energy sources by 2020.
+It explains how there are now lots of projects like the Anaerobic Digestion Plant described below, being built by Weltec BioPower and others, that are crucial to the UK's plans to achieve UK biogas energy targets.
+To succeed biogas needs to provide 15% of the nation's energy demand, from renewable energy sources by 2020.

 Not only that, carbon emissions are targeted to be reduced by about three quarters by then, in comparison with those emissions back in 1990.